 Now that you have everything you need, it’s time to get to work and actually make your own natural garlic insecticide.
 It’s nothing complicated, you just need to keep in mind the proportions.

-Homemade pesticides are not something that guarantees eradication of pests.
-In gardening, you can treat a couple of plants and rid them of different pests, however, when it comes to home infestations you should contact a professional.
-At least call in for an inspection, if you suspect that pests are invading your personal space.
-Sometimes when trying out different DIY pest control methods, it gives the critters enough time to set up nests and reproduce, which essentially makes getting rid of them harder in the end.
+Call in for an inspection if you suspect that pests are invading your personal space.
+Sometimes trying out different DIY pest control methods gives the critters enough time to set up nests and reproduce, which makes it harder to get rid of them.

 Have you ever tried a garlic garden spray solution?
-Did it worked?
+Did it work?
 Share your experience below!